2025年の予定

 *British Style Brass Band Links (Website)

 The Salvation Army Japan Staff Band (JSB) is a brass band belonging to the Salvation Army Territorial Headquarters in Japan.
-As with all the work of the Salvation Army, the band has been performing on various occasions since the Gentougakutai (Magic Lantern Orchestra), which was organized in 1902 for the glory of God and the salvation of people.
-Especially, in 2011, when the 120th Anniversary of the International Staff Band at UK Headquarters was held in London, JSB also participated, along with seven staff bands from the Salvation Army around the world, playing in the mass held at the Royal Albert Hall.
-JSB has a excellent record of achievements such as receiving the "6th Japan Academy Prize Special Category Award" by the Japan Brass Band Association in March 1996.
+The band has performed on various occasions since the Gentougakutai (Magic Lantern Orchestra), which was formed in 1902, for the glory of God and the salvation of people.
+Notably, in 2011, JSB participated in the 120th Anniversary of the International Staff Band at UK Headquarters in London, along with seven staff bands from the Salvation Army worldwide, playing in a mass at the Royal Albert Hall.
+JSB has an excellent record of achievements, including receiving the "6th Japan Academy Prize Special Category Award" from the Japan Brass Band Association in March 1996.

 The members of the Japan Staff Band are Salvation Army soldiers (formally Christians who belong to the Salvation Army) belonging to Corps in and around Tokyo.
-Among the band members, some works at the Salvation Army headquarters and the Salvation Army's social welfare facilities.
-Some have general professions, but they are all "appointed" as "staff band members."
+Some members work at the Salvation Army headquarters and the Salvation Army's social welfare facilities, while others have general professions.
+All are appointed as "staff band members."

-Although not directly linked to the current Salvation Army Japan Staff Band, the first brass instrument performance by the Japanese Salvation Army was on September 22, 1895, for the first Salvation Army rally in Japan.
-It is written in the newspaper at that time, "A trumpet called a cornet is used, and it is cheerful, brave and interesting ..."
-This article also shows the fact that brass instruments were used for Christian missions around this time.
+While not directly linked to the current Salvation Army Japan Staff Band, the first brass instrument performance by the Japanese Salvation Army was on September 22, 1895, at the first Salvation Army rally in Japan.
+A contemporary newspaper article mentions, "A trumpet called a cornet is used, and it is cheerful, brave, and interesting..."
+This indicates that brass instruments were used for Christian missions around this time.
 (Reference: Keizo Horiuchi, "Fifty Years of Music")

-The Japanese Salvation Army headquarters brass band is currently serving under the name of Japan Staff Band, but depending on the times in the history, “Territorial Headquarters Band”, "Territorial Headquarters Band”, etc. In 1975, it returned to the name of "Staff Band", from that time, which was the original English name.
-Currently, it is officially called "Japan Staff Band".
+The Japanese Salvation Army headquarters brass band is currently known as the Japan Staff Band, but throughout history, it has been called the “Territorial Headquarters Band”, etc. In 1975, it reverted to the name "Staff Band," which was the original English name.
+Currently, it is officially called the "Japan Staff Band".

 (Open-hour: 9:00〜16:30)